LeoMehraban/DogBeeswax/README.md

 it works in the same way as DogBeeswax 6, just ALL dogs act like `IndependantDog`

 and functions have a JavaScript-like capitalazation, `Adopt()` would become `adopt()`

+that will be in a seperate repo that i wil create soon

+if you want changes, fork this, and make a `DogBeeswax 7` folder for your changes. this repo is read-only